"What are you going to do in Romania?"

 Should I visit Romania again?

-The answer is a resounding yes!
-I did not visit Bucharest, which is a poorer area than Brașov, but I think Romania is a great country.
-There is excellent food, everything is cheap and the people are wonderful too.
+The answer is a definite yes!
+I did not visit Bucharest, which is a poorer area than Brasov, but I think Romania is a great country.
+There is excellent food, everything is cheap and the people are also wonderful.

 They are not the sharpest for English, but they are very outgoing and welcoming, so it was not a problem to gesture and point until we reached common understanding.
 We also laughed many times with servants and clerks as we tried to understand each other.

-Romania is certainly a place I will visit again, and I think you should too.
-Good trip!
+Romania is definitely a place I will visit again and I think you should too.